 Third parties giving in-kind contributions do not implement any action tasks.
-They may not charge costs or contributions to the action, but the costs for the in-kind contributions are eligible and may be charged by the beneficiaries which use them, under the conditions set out in Article 6.
-The costs will be included in Annex 2 as part of the beneficiaries' costs.
+They may not charge contributions to the action (no unit contributions) and their costs are considered entirely covered by the unit contributions paid to the beneficiaries.

 The third parties and their in-kind contributions should be set out in Annex 1.